UM-Studios/ZUUM/README.md

 1. Modify or delete meetings and run times.

 # Installation

 ## Windows
-Simply download the installer and run it.
-ZUUM requires administrator privileges to access task scheduler, but the installer will create an elevated shortcut on your desktop so you don't have to provide permission every time you launch.
+Simply download the ZUUM-1.0.0-setup-win.exe and run it.

 ## MacOS
-Download the dmg and open it.
-Drag the ZUUM application to your applications folder and run it.
-You are then free to unmount and delete the dmg.
+Download ZUUM-Installer-1.0.0.dmg and open it.
+Follow the steps in HowToInstall.txt for further instructions

 # Compatibility
-ZUUM is compatible with both Windows and MacOS (On 10.15 Catalina)!
-A Linux version may be in the workings, so stay tuned!
-We will also be adding support for older Macs in the next update.
+ZUUM works for both Windows and MacOS (on 10.15 Catalina and 11.0.0 Big Sur)!
+A Linux version may be in the works, so stay tuned for that.
+We will also be adding support for older Macs in a future update.

+# Issues
+If you find any issues, please let us know!
+Github has a special [issues page](https://github.com/UM-Studios/ZUUM/issues) just for this, so if you find an issue, head over there and create a new issue.
+We'll be addressing these as soon as possible!

 # Download
 Check the releases section on the right -->